daos-stack/daos/docs/admin/deployment.md

 ### Transparent HugePage (THP) support

+DAOS relies on the use of hugepages in a dedicated manner and turning on transparent hugepages means the hugepage memory pool gets used in a model more like a cache.
+This can have adverse effects on DAOS behavior and may cause OOM and DMA buffer allocation failures at high load.

 By default the server will fail to start and exit when the server is started with THP enabled.

 ```bash